 Nurses are constantly involved with making accurate and appropriate clinical decisions.
 We believe nurses must be able to think critically and make decisions when patients present problems for which there may not be clear, textbook solutions.
 A nurse must question, wonder, and be able to explore various perspectives and possibilities in order to best help patients.
 Critical thinking involves an active, organized cognitive process designed to allow a nurse to explore and challenge assumptions.
 Nurses that engage in critical thinking reflect on past experiences, think independently, take risks based on knowledge, persevere in the face of difficult problems, are curious, creative, and ethical.

 We believe that fundamental to nursing is the “laying on of hands” to provide comfort, and the use of specific skills to accomplish client assessment and to provide and evaluate nursing care.
 Nursing skills are utilized in a manner that maximizes client comfort and dignity, optimizes the client’s ability to respond positively, provides the highest level of accuracy of information, and provides for the most favorable patient outcomes.
-Psychomotor skills are best learned through practice after achieving an understanding of the basic principles of skills as part of a nurse’s education at an exceptional nursing school like Goodwin College.
+Psychomotor skills are best learned through practice after achieving an understanding of the basic principles of skills as part of a nurse’s education at an exceptional nursing school like Goodwin University.

 A nurse applies medically-ordered therapeutic modalities, like pharmacological and nutritional interventions, etc. A nurse’s application of these modalities is based on a knowledge base regarding their therapeutic uses, as well as skills in patient assessment and evaluation.
 The competent application of nutritional knowledge also involves its use in health and wellness, as well as when therapeutic diets are prescribed.